-Where configname is a std::string providing the filename of the subprocess config name.
-This file should be installed to the APPLgrid share folder. histoDir() is a standard Rivet function which provides the name of the analysis. beam1Type and beam2Type specify whether the beam types used in the config file, either for proton or anti-proton beams where the quark flavours should be switched when performing a fill.
-For an LHC analysis an example call would be:
+Where configFileName is a std::string providing the filename of the subprocess config name.
+APPLgrid lumi\pdf config files should be installed to the APPLgrid share folder. fastNLO steering files should be located in the working directory. beam1Type and beam2Type specify whether the beam types used in the config file, either for proton or anti-proton beams where the quark flavours should be switched when performing a fill.
+For an LHC analysis an example call for use with APPLgrid would be:

-Or for a Tevatron analysis where the second beam is antiprotons in the event generation:
+Or when using fastNLO for a Tevatron analysis where the second beam is antiprotons in the event generation: